diegocasmo/workouter-web/README.md

 Create and execute custom interval training style workouts.

-*Note: This is still work in progress.
-More documentation is on its way :).*

 ### Installation
   - Run `yarn install` to install dependencies
   - Run `yarn start` to start the app in development mode